 Filing an individual tax return is a basic money task for most workers.
-You must know how tax filing works if you earn money from a job, freelance work, or business.
+You must know how tax filing works if you earn money from a job, freelance work, or a business.
 It helps you follow tax rules and keeps you safe from fines.
 It helps you follow the rules and avoid extra charges.
 Missing this step can lead to fines or stress during tax season.

 In many places, the tax office looks after all income tax tasks.
 The process is based on trust.
 You must report what you earn and spend to lower your taxes.
 This is done using tax forms.
 You can send these forms online using a portal or by mail if you prefer paper.